vedant218/backend-library/README.md

 # Library Management System

 This project implements a fullstack application for a library management system using FastAPI.
 It features role-based access control for Librarians and Members, secured with JWT authentication.
-The system enables librarians to manage books and inventory, while members can borrow and return books.
+The system enables librarians to manage books and users, while members can borrow and return books.

 ## Technology Stack